 Before your book is even published you can attend writing conferences.
 If you’re a nonfiction author, your best bet is to go to conferences held in the industry you write about.
 These events are fantastic places to build relationships with potential readers, other writers, and publishers who can serve as great resources.

 Your Author Brand

-Your best brand is your name, but your author photo, typography, and colors are also part of your brand.
-Brand recognition means that those who remember your name are more likely to pick up and promote your work.
+Your best brand is your name, but your author photo, typography, and colors are also part of your author brand.
+Brand recognition means that those who remember your name are more likely to pick up and promote your book.

 Start with Your Existing Community